varunsharm16/varunsharm16/README.md

 ## Open to

 - Collaborating with **researchers** who want better tools for visualization, analysis, or workflows
-- **Open‑source** projects around AI agents, infra, or scientific tooling
+- **Open‑source** projects around AI agents, infra, or scientific tooling (no experience with open-source yet!)
 - **Student founders** building ambitious products in AI, healthtech, or 3D/creative tools

 ## Reach out